Managing your Board of Directors in a way that they are informed, effective, and engaged is a priority for any nonprofit leader.

 Many Boards have CPAs who serves as the Finance chair, but there are others with less easily translatable skills or interests who are just waiting for the opportunity to make a difference.

-So often we approach the Board from the perspective of what the agency needs and not what they can give.
+So often we approach Board members from the perspective of what the organization needs and not what they can give.

-For example, maybe they have gotten very interested in graphic design, and perhaps there is a role for them in working on the design of the invitations for the fundraiser.
+For example, maybe a Board member has gotten interested in graphic design, maybe there is a role for them to work on the design of the fundraiser’s invitation.

 If you can start with what they like to do, you are building a relationship that is not solely transactional.
-When you get to know the person, you are focused on matching their self-professed interests with your needs.
-It becomes a mutually satisfactory endeavor.
+When you get to know the person, you can match their interests with your needs.
+The relationship becomes a mutually satisfactory.

 These are not a one-and-done activities.
-As the Board member learns more about the agency, grows in their professional knowledge and interests, what they can contribute changes, and should be assessed throughout their tenure on the board.
+As the Board member learns more about the organization, what and how they can contribute changes, and should be assessed throughout their tenure on the board.

 Maintaining a Governance Focus